-When an extension is approved, the research student's final submission date is modified (maximum period of study plus any previous suspensions or extensions plus the new period of extension) and the student continues to study during the extension (see Section 4.3.1 for information on the maximum period of study).
-An extension increases the period permitted for study.
+When an extension is approved:

+- the student's final submission date changes (maximum period of study plus any previous suspensions or extensions plus the new period of extension see Section 4.3.1 for information on the maximum period of study), - the student continues to study during the extension, and - the amount of time for study therefore increases.

-An additional fee may be payable during the period of extension of studies.
+An additional fee may be payable during an extension.